ToyotaCarina/Portfolio-Website/README.md

 # Portfolio-Website

+Udacity Front-End Developer Nanodegree.
+Project 2.
-Portfolio Website based on the design mockup
+Portfolio Website based on the design mockup.

+## Usage

+Download repository to your machine and run index.html